-Martin
+Martin 25:46

 But is that one of the things that I find very problematic with the arts that we always try to find an end, actually.
 So we, we create those situations, like a performance that has a starting point, and then an ending point.
 And the ending point is the clapping.

-Since my first work on stage, actually, I always try to go around this fact of giving an applause or to create a situation because it's kind of an ending point, where you can go back home and continue doing your stuff.
+Since my first work on stage, actually, I always try to go around this fact of giving an applause or to create a situation, because it's kind of an ending point, where you can go back home and continue doing your stuff.
 And not clapping or the not ending, the open end, is a huge provocation for people.
 Because you're not assured that, yeah, you got to this point, and now you can go back to yourself.
 And I quite liked this idea of not knowing where it goes and not bringing it somewhere but leaving the doors open.

-And I think what we say that at the very end about this opening to others, is also this opening to others in ourselves to be open for kind of a multiplicity of oneself.
+And I think what we say that at the very end about this opening to others, is also this opening to others in ourselves, to be open for kind of a multiplicity of oneself.
 And not trying to understand all the things but maybe trying to be a different me in a different situation and trying out things.

 So this would help us to understand better the others because we inhabit different logics and we're not acting and augmenting out of our own understanding.
 And it's all about this intuition and access to emotional understanding of what we are working with.
-And this is something that we are also working on, to reshape network where we try to create kind of new ways of governing artistic project and situations.
-This is exactly also where we always say this is unfinished by nature, unfinished by nature is exactly what brings those two things together, that we will never stop growing.
+And this is something that we are also working on, to reshape network, where we try to create kind of new ways of governing artistic project and situations.
+This is exactly also where we always say this is unfinished by nature, it’s unfinished by nature is exactly what brings those two things together, that we will never stop growing.
 There's not an ending point.

 Daniel 27:53